Rule Builder.2025

 Workflow Transformation

-After stakeholder interviews, I mapped the current workflow and future expectations to clarify how the process worked in reality and where it needed to evolve.
+Next, I mapped the current workflow and the desired future workflow.
 The mapping was guided by 3 questions:

 • What actually happens today end-to-end?